 Attendees of past events

-These people will already have a good idea of your values and mission, and are already a part of your social network, making communication simple and easy.
+These people, especially those who have given recurring donations, will already have a good idea of your values and mission, and are already a part of your social network, making communication simple and easy.
 What is more, such a diverse group will open up paths to reaching a variety of potential donors and advocates from all walks of life.

 Step Four: Communicate Around Your Peer-to-Peer Event